hb020/PoE_Ethernet_GPIB_Adapter/README.md

 ## The number of instruments you can connect

+The GPIB bus protocol itself allows up to 30 instruments.
+This does not mean you can connect 30 instruments to the gateway, as the gateway device has its electrical limits, depending on the length of the cables and instruments themselves.
+And also the software has its limits.

+The prologix service will accept as many instruments as the gateway hardware can drive reliably.

-VXI-11 is easier to integrate with many tools, but does have an impact on resource use on the gateway.
-The Ethernet chip can only maintain 8 network sockets, and each instrument requires a separate socket with VXI-11.
+The VXI-11 service is easier to integrate with many tools, but it consumes more resources on the gateway.
+The Ethernet chip can only maintain a limited number of network sockets, and each instrument requires a separate socket with VXI-11.
 Prologix uses only 1 socket, no matter the number of instruments.
-This means the following:

-* if want to connect more than 7 instruments, use prologix
+This means that regardless of the limitations of the hardware, there is a limit to the number of instruments you can connect to via VXI-11 compatible client software:

+* up to 4 instruments: no restriction
-* if you use VXI-11 and are close to 7, then disable or do not use the web server.
+* 5 instruments: only if you do not use the web server

-TODO:

-* webserver has issues
+* 6 instruments: only if you disable the web server (use compile option `-DDISABLE_WEB_SERVER`)
+* 7 or more: not possible via VXI-11

+Also, be aware that the GPIB bus is a shared bus.
+Do not try to control instruments on the bus from different software clients at the same time.
+VXI-11 is somewhat more forgiving in this matter, but the prologix service simply doesn't allow multiple connections.

+## TODO

 * document
-* add more tests
+* do PR

 TODO that I cannot do, would need your help with that:
 * test with other instruments.
 Right now I do reads that are equivalent to "++read eoi".
 Might not be good for all instruments.